The Jonathan Heintzelman Service Award

 The people to date who have received the Russell V. Kohr Award are:

-The next awarding of the Kohr Award will be made in November 2019
+The next awarding of the Kohr Award will be made on November 12, 2019